Languages of Poland: Dead and artificial languages

 Among languages used in Poland, Ethnologue mentions one constructed language – the International Auxiliary Language Esperanto (created in Poland), and one dead language – Prussian, but does not mention two other known defunct languages: Slovincian, which consists of dialects of Pomeranian, died out in the beginning of the 20th century, and is closely related to Kashubian, and Yatvingian, which died around the mid-16th (or possibly end of 19th) century.
-As the result of the Nazi's atrocities and the ensuing border shift at Germany's expense and ethnic cleansing, various dialects of German historically prevalent in Poland's western and northwestern regions have become endangered, such as Lower Silesian and Low German.
+As the result of post-WW2 border shift at Germany's expense and ethnic cleansing, various dialects of German historically prevalent in Poland's western and northwestern regions have become endangered, such as Lower Silesian and Low German.

 Foreign languages

 Eurobarometer studies in 2012 showed that 33%, 19%, and 18% of Poles declared to be able to have a conversation in English, German, and Russian, respectively.
 As of 2015, around 32% of Polish citizens declared knowledge of the English language according to the Centre for Public Opinion Research.
 However, other surveys show that over 50% of Poles can speak English.
 Another study shows that 89% of Polish students are learning and/or can speak English.